timcu/builder_police/set2/pycharm-edu-2/lesson1/task9_wall_of_glass/task.md

 * The arch will have same dimensions as tunnel, 7 high and 5 wide, so store in `arch_height` and `arch_width`

 We need to calculate the z position of the sides of the arch.
-We know the z position of the centre of the arch and we know the width of the arch.
-Hence the formula is
+We know the z position of the centre of the arch, and we know the width of the arch.
+Hence, the formula is

     wall_z = ref_z - arch_width // 2

 We are going to store the x values of the arches in variable `range_x_arch`.
-For testing we will start with one x value.
+For testing, we will start with one x value.
 Let us use the start of the path which is `path_x_min`.

     range_x_arch = path_x_min